vitaly-t/pg-promise/README.md

 # History

+* 3.0.3 Complete replacement of the API with GitHub-hosted one.
+Released: January 21, 2016
 * 2.9.3 Replaced all SQL processing with [pg-minify] dependency.
 Released: January 20, 2016
 * 2.9.1 added custom SQL parser for external files.
 Released: January 19, 2016
 * 2.9.0 added support for [Query Files](#query-files).
 Released: January 18, 2016